wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 ## Menu form

-If the NS name's first label starts with `svcb--`, the label's subsequent characters represent a "menu" of connection options, which can be decoded into a SVCB RRSet.
-To produce the RRSet, each character is transformed into a SVCB RR with the following components:
+If the NS name's first label starts with `svcb--`, the remainder of that label represents a "menu" of connection options, which can be decoded into a SVCB RRSet.
+To produce the RRSet, the recipient first splits the remaining characters on each "-" to produce a list of menu items.
+Each item is transformed into a SVCB RR with the following components:

 * The owner name is the NS name plus the prefix label "_dns".
-* The SvcPriority is the character's order in the list (starting at 1)
+* The SvcPriority is the item's position in the list (starting at 1)
 * The TargetName is the NS name
-* The SvcParams are indicated in the registry entry for this menu character ({{iana}}).
+* The SvcParams are indicated in the registry entry for this menu item ({{iana}}).

-For example, the name `svcb--qt.ns3.example.` would be decoded to this RRSet:
+For example, the name `svcb--doq-dot.ns3.example.com.` would be decoded to this RRSet:

 ~~~
+$ORIGIN example.com.
-_dns.svcb--qt.ns3.example.
-IN SVCB 1 svcb--qt.ns3.example. alpn=doq
+_dns.svcb--doq-dot.ns3 IN SVCB 1 svcb--doq-dot.ns3 alpn=doq
-_dns.svcb--qt.ns3.example.
-IN SVCB 2 svcb--qt.ns3.example. alpn=dot
+                       IN SVCB 2 svcb--doq-dot.ns3 alpn=dot
 ~~~

-The menu characters are a-z and 0-9; all other characters are reserved for future use.
-Upon encountering any character outside these ranges, parsers MUST stop and return successfully.
-Parsers MUST ignore characters that are allowed but not recognized.

-> QUESTION: Do we need more than 36 codepoints?
-Is there a nice simple format that would give us a lot more codepoints?

-> QUESTION: Should we consider a format that actually encodes the SvcParams in the label instead?
+Menu items are case-insensitive.
+Parsers MUST ignore any menu items that they do not recognize.

 ## Implementation requirements